Earthbound: a fascination with what lies beneath our feet

 Artist/papermaker Jane Ponsford and ceramicist/curator Kim Norton explore the similarities and differences in their approach to working with landscape and place.
 Both Jane and Kim work with materials collected or foraged from different environments to explore materiality and their site-specific creative responses.

-They have been engaged for six months in a collaborative exchange project, called A6.
+They have been engaged for many months in a collaborative exchange project, called A6.
 This involved each sending a series of parcels of collected and made objects, to which the other would respond.
 The only rule was that they work within the A6 paper format.

 Follow their conversation. (from the most recent)

 I have found this iteration of our exchange both one of the most fascinating and the most difficult to actually carry out.
 During our previous exchange the impending pandemic came ever nearer and lockdown was imposed part way through but this exchange was carried out completely within those restrictions so the landscape explored was entirely local.
 Oddly I didn’t find that this restricted me at all.
 This landscape of the home ground seemed to have been waiting for me to find it or actually I had been dawdling until circumstances compelled me to see what was in front of me.
 There was no shortage of materials to explore even though the actual space had shrunk to a few square metres of slightly dishevelled back garden.

 Thinking back to the beginning of the lockdown, some of the characteristic qualities of the period were the extraordinary quietness, in which usually unheard birdsong was loud.
 There were many days of sunshine with blue skies and the air was clear.
 The simply structured days with nowhere to go and nothing to do seemed very long with the kind of intensity of detail that reminded me of my childhood.

 To make a start on this iteration of Earthbound I began with the simplest things.
 I picked dandelion flowers to make dye while at the same time I began to dig up an overgrown flowerbed.
 These two things directed all the subsequent work.